 - Is it necessary to obtain elastomer stress-strain data even to perform preliminary elastomer FEA?

-- What kinds of tests need to be performed to obtain the stress-strain data to device the hyperelastic material model?
+- What kinds of tests need to be performed to obtain the stress-strain data to devise the hyperelastic material model?

 - What if the developed material model is unstable?
 Can the instability be eliminated?